top of page

 Food

 Try and stick to a dry food, no table food, and minimal treats.
-Feed puppy and kitten food when your pet is under one year old.
-Adult food should be fed to adult pets and low-fat food to neutered adults.
-Our receptionists and nurses are trained in pet nutrition and can advise you on the best diet.
+Feed puppy and kitten food when a pet is under one year old.
+Adult food should be fed to adult pets and low-fat food to neutered pets.
+Receptionists and nurses are trained in pet nutrition and can advise on the best diet.
 If you have more than one pet, microchip serving bowls are a great idea to ensure only the pet for whom food it is intended for, gets it.

 Weight